anjalinen/CarND-Behavioral-Cloning-P3/writeup_template.md

 The overall strategy for deriving a model architecture was to make sure that it drives in autonomous mode with going off the road.

-My first step was to use a convolution neural network model similar to the NVIDIA mode, I thought this model might be appropriate because it has been tested before and works on autonomous cars.
+My first step was to use a convolution neural network model similar to the NVIDIA model, I thought this model might be appropriate because it has been tested before and works on autonomous cars.
 I tried a few iterations and was able to reduce it to less layers.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set (80% and 20%).
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model to add a dropout layer and adjusted the epochs.
+I initially did the training with only 5 epochs and then again with 10 epochs.
+The epochs are relatively a small number to avoid overfitting.

 I had to tweak the cropping to avoid the car going off the road after the bridge.